 What you do is great but why you do it is even better.

 Dove’s vision states “We believe beauty should be a source of confidence, and not anxiety.
-That’s why we are here to help women everywhere develop a positive relationship with the way they look, helping them raise their self-esteem and realise their full potential.”
+That’s why we are here to help women everywhere develop a positive relationship with the way they look, helping them raise their self-esteem and realize their full potential.”

 The company’s #ChooseBeautiful campaign does just that.